Update: GamesIndustry.biz report that Ahlskog was acquited on appeal in June 2021.

 Former Starbreeze Studios chief financial officer Sebastian Ahlskog was convicted of insider trading this Tuesday.
-This follows from Sweden's Economic Crime Authority seizing SEK 700,000 (roughly £55,300 or $72,100) from him in December 2018 while raiding the company's headquarters and at least one private home, under suspicion that he'd abused his position to profit from Starbreeze's financial troubles.
+This follows from the Swedish Economic Crime Authority raiding the company's headquarters and at least one private home in December 2018, under suspicion of using insider information to profit from Starbreeze's financial troubles.

 Starbreeze itself was not under suspicion, according to the publisher's investor relations chief Ann Charlotte Svenssonat at that time: "The company as such is not the subject of any suspicion.
 The company cooperates with the ECA.
 The event does not affect the company of the ongoing business reconstruction", reported Expressen.
 The investigation has also cleared former CEO Bo Andersson Klint of related charges.
 Ahlskog has been fined SEK 40,000 (£3171 or $4126).
 His legal team have two weeks if they're to appeal the decision.

 GamesIndustry.biz report that the Swedish Economic Crime Authority told them they had seized SEK 700,000 (roughly £55,300 or $72,100) from Ahlskog, supposedly the proceeds from trading.